 From what we have seen, it seems that it is common for volcanoes to collapse from time to time and cause tsunamis with great destructive power.
 As a result, Ward and Day’s model is far from flattering and there seems to be no escaping from the wrath of the Cumbre Vieja.
 However, there is still a glimmer of hope.

 What is scarcely mentioned when talking about the Cumbre Vieja and its fatal prediction is that the geologists’ model has been criticized and refuted on many occasions.
-Beginning because not all the premises on which they base their model are fulfilled.
+First of all because not all the premises on which they base their model are fulfilled.
 For example, it is proven that the western flank of the mountain is certainly located on an unstable sediment support, but what is still not conclusively proven is that there is an underground crack that crosses this region, according to scientists from the Instituto Vulcanológico de Canarias (Involcán).
 In addition, we must remember that Ward and Day placed special emphasis on the fact that a future eruption would completely open up the underground crack that generated the 1949 eruption.
 However, another eruption occurred in the 1970s and nothing happened.
 Also, the volcano is not as unstable as the pair of geologists proposed.
 The scientists of Involcán even claim that to reach a remarkable degree of instability, a strong explosive eruption combined with earthquakes of great magnitude would have to occur simultaneously, something that seems unlikely at the moment.
 On the other hand, it is true that the possibility of landslides and a subsequent tsunami of cyclopean proportions is real, although the probability is rather low.
 In fact, humanity has attended very few events of this kind.

 Other mathematical and computer models have also been developed so far using more refined and effective tools.
 According to these new models, although the Cumbre Vieja volcano is likely to succumb to the forces of nature (within several centuries), it is unlikely that 500 km3 of the mountain will be detached.
 In the worst case, a maximum of 80 km3 would be released.
 The rest of the islands of the Canary archipelago would take the brunt of.
 At most, waves of 2-3 meters would reach the American coasts.